techacademy-team01/multi-tenancy-gitops/doc/sko-scenario.md

     git push origin --force
     ```

-5. Add, Commit and Push the changes to multi-tenancy-gitops; then refresh in argoCD console the `Services` application. **Make sure that all the status are Sync and Healthy before progressing.**
+5. Refresh in argoCD web ui the `Infra` and `Services` applications.
+The `apic-demo` and `ibm-platform-navigator-instance` may take up to 1 hour to complete. **Make sure that all the status are Sync and Healthy before progressing.**

+    - Check that the opsdashboard application has healthy instances
+    - Check that in apic-demo the OperationDashboardServiceBinding object does not have error messages

 ---